bencheee/BlackJack/README.md

     ![responsive](/documentation/testing/images/resolutions/responsive.JPG)

 - *NOTE: Game is designed to be played in portrait mode on mobile and tablet devices and in landscape mode on desktop and laptop computers.
 However, game experience gets better in landscape mode on mobile and tablet devices with larger screen resolutions.
-For this purpose, in cases when player is using mobile or tablet device in landscape mode, folloing pop up message appears:*
+For this purpose, in cases when player is using mobile or tablet device in landscape mode, following pop up message appears:*

     ![screen-size-tip](/documentation/testing/images/resolutions/screen-size-tip.png)